Tips for Managing Your Pet’s Anxiety: From Separation to Noise Phobias

 Anxiety is a common ailment of pets, especially those living in NYC.
-While it can be touch to recognize the signs, if you feel your pet is struggling with anxiety, talk to your vet.When pets are anxious, symptoms can range from mild to more severe or obvious.
-Anxiety can have adverse effect on the anxious pet as well as you (the owner), other people, and other pets in your household.
+While it can be tough to recognize the signs, if you feel your pet is struggling with anxiety, talk to your vet.
+When pets are anxious, symptoms can range from mild to more severe or obvious.
+Anxiety can hurt the anxious pet as well as you (the owner), other people, and other pets in your household.

-What Causes Anxiety in Pets
+What Causes Anxiety in Pets?

 Pet anxiety can be caused by many factors, including their environment, history, interactions with people and other animals, and more.
 Situation anxiety is that which arises only with a triggering event:

 • Separation – separation anxiety, one of the most common types of anxiety in pets, is caused by being separated from their owners.
 This includes being left alone for both long and short amounts of time or being separated from a specific person.
-Anxiety caused by separation can be due to past traumas from abandonment, a change in ownership, and strong bonds between the pet and its owner.
+Anxiety caused by separation can be due to past traumas from abandonment, a change in ownership, or strong bonds between the pet and its owner.

-• Noise Phobias – fireworks can be an enjoyable experience for people, but the same can’t always be said for cats, dogs, and other animals.
+• Noise Phobias – Fireworks can be an enjoyable experience for people, but the same can’t always be said for cats, dogs, and other animals.
 When fireworks are set off, pets can’t understand what they are.
 Pets don’t understand that fireworks are relatively harmless and will end soon.
 The same goes for other loud noises pets might experience and cannot understand.

 The other common type of anxiety we see is generalized anxiety, a chronic condition that is not specific to a trigger or situation.
 Situational anxiety can also progress to generalized anxiety over time or if the anxiety isn’t addressed and managed.

-What are Signs of Anxiety in Pets
+What are Signs of Anxiety in Pets?

 Whether your pet is dealing with situational or generalized anxiety, they may present one or several of the following signs: